ZuckyNeeraj/ZuckyNeeraj/README.md

 - 👋 Hi, I’m @ZuckyNeeraj
-- 👀 I’m interested in Coding
+- 👀 I like to solve problems.
-- 🌱 I’m currently learning Android Development, web devlopment
+- 🌱 I’m skillfull in webdev and programming stuffs.
 - 💞️ I’m looking to collaborate on android apps adn web development
 - 📫 How to reach me zuckyneeraj@gmail.com